MicrosoftDocs/fabric-docs/docs/get-started/copilot-privacy-security.md

 In this article, learn how  and the AI skill item \keep your business data secure and adhere to privacy requirements, and how you and your organization can use these generative AI features responsibly.
 This article expands on the foundational information in Privacy, security, and responsible use for Copilot (preview).
 The AI skill uses the same general process and underlying Azure OpenAI service models as Copilot in Fabric.

-For details, intended uses, and limitations of these features, read about Copilot for data science and the AI skill.
+For details, intended uses, and limitations of these features, continue reading about Copilot for data science and the AI skill.

 ## Data use in Copilot for data science